 Interest rates are not the only thing you want to take note of though.
 Does the lender charge any fees, such as a loan application fee or monthly account keeping fees?
 If so, how much are those fees and is the lender transparent about any associated fees attached to the loan?

-You’ll want to choose a lender that offers you a good deal on a Debt Consolidation Loan, as well as a company that is open and honest about any charges associated with the loan.
+You’ll want to choose a lender that offers you a good deal on instant short-term loans, as well as a company that is open and honest about any charges associated with the loan.

 Steps To Taking Out a Debt Consolidation Loan

-You’re probably wondering how to take out a Debt Consolidation Loan.
+You’re probably wondering how to take out a debt consolidation loan in Australia.
 Well, the process is generally pretty simple these days, as you can do the application online.
 Just have all of your details ready to go and fill out the online form.
 Any documents required to accompany your application can generally be uploaded in electronic format as well, which means you won’t even have to leave the house to complete the entire application process.

 Here are some basic criteria you’ll need to meet to qualify for a Debt Consolidation Loan: